jonathantsang/Microtransaction-Simulator/README.md

 - time well spent (get $1000)
 - tricks are for kids (card trick in shop)
 - lack of content (DLC in DLC)
+- FNG (reach prestige 2)

+quests:
+- certain challenges (get 2 red in one pull)
+- complete it and get prestige points

+prestige:
+- lower pack cost
+- better odds
+- new rarities
+- new shop items

 real extension:
 - each colour card has a use (blue ocean, etc.)